imukeshkaushal/Geeks_DSA/readme.md

 Q.10 What is bubble sort?

 - Bubble Sort is a simplest sorting algorithm that works by repidly swapping the adjucent element if they are in wrong order.
-This algorithm is not applicable for the large data if the worse cases the time complexity is very hight.
+This algorithm is not applicable for the large data if the worse cases the time complexity is very high.

 Q.11 What is hashing?